shoaibur/Software-Engineering/DataStructures-Algorithms/Graphs.md

 		       gain[v] = gain[u] + cost(u, v)
      ```
   * Step 4: Select the node with minimum gain from remaining nodes, i.e., from the nodes that have not been considered as visiting node yet, and repeat step 3.
 Continue until each node is considered as the visiting node.
+  * *Dijkstra result may or may not be correct if one or more weights are negatives.
   * Time complexity: We visit all vertices and at each visiting node we relax all its connected node, so O(V.V) = O(n^2)
   * Example:
 ```